-At TFP Belfast Fertility, we offer many different kinds of treatment, from conventional IVF, to fertility preservation, egg and sperm donation.
+At TFP Belfast Fertility, we offer many different kinds of treatment, from conventional IVF to fertility preservation and egg and sperm donation.

 This section describes the treatments, outlining when you might use them and what will happen if you do.

-IVF treatment requires more eggs than in a natural cycle so the ovaries are stimulated to increase the number of mature eggs available for fertilisation.
-The eggs are collected from the ovaries using ultrasound guidance.
-The sperm from the partner or a donor are specially prepared and mixed with the eggs in the laboratory to allow fertilisation to occur.
+IVF treatment requires more eggs than in a natural cycle so that the ovaries are stimulated to increase the number of mature eggs available for fertilisation.
+The eggs are then collected from the ovaries using ultrasound guidance.
+Sperm from the partner or a donor are specially prepared and mixed with the eggs in the laboratory to allow fertilisation to occur.

 ICSI treatment involves the injection of a single sperm directly into each egg.
 The treatment before and after ICSI is identical to the conventional IVF cycle.
 As only a small number of sperm are required for ICSI it is appropriate where the man has low numbers of normal, motile sperm.

 Additional embryos from your IVF treatment can be frozen for future use.
 Frozen cycles allow you to use these previously stored embryos.